worldpeaceenginelabs/METAVERSE-SEED/README.md

 Become a part of Cloud Atlas today and join an exciting community that’s shaping a brighter future.
 Together, we can forge a better world for ourselves and the generations to come.
 <br><br>

+# Want to Support Cloud Atlas?
+Become a Relay Node!
+Contribute to our network by pinning the Cloud Atlas tab in your desktop browser and help us grow.

+Background: Cloud Atlas operates on a decentralized back-end, synchronizing through WebRTC and signaling over the BitTorrent tracker network.
+By simply running our page, you become an integral part of our infrastructure as a relay node.

 # Want more apps and functions?
 Reach out to me and our community anytime on GitHub, Gitter.im, or during our upcoming weekly Zoom brainstorming sessions on YouTube.<br><br>